2023 Best Anthropology Bachelor's Degree Schools in the Middle Atlantic Region

 Bucknell University did quite well in this year’s ranking of the best places for anthropology students to get a bachelor’s degree.
 It came in at #6 on the list.
 Bucknell is a small private not-for-profit school located in the distant town of Lewisburg.

-Haverford College ranked #7 on this year’s Best Anthropology Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Haverford College came in at #7 in this year’s edition of the Best Anthropology Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
 Located in the suburb of Haverford, Haverford is a private not-for-profit school with a small student population.

-Read full report on Anthropology at George Washington University
+Read full report on Anthropology at Georgetown University

-With a ranking of #12, Lycoming College did quite well on this year’s best schools for anthropology students working on their bachelor’s degree.
-Lycoming is a small private not-for-profit school located in the small city of Williamsport.
+With a ranking of #10, George Washington University did quite well on this year’s best schools for anthropology students working on their bachelor’s degree.
+GWU is a very large private not-for-profit school located in the city of Washington.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Anthropology Bachelor's Degree Schools in the Middle Atlantic Region award.